ZeusLN/zeus-docs/docs/for-users/embedded-node/backup-and-recovery.md

 Then press 'Restore mainnet wallet' if you're dealing with real funds or 'Restore testnet wallet' if you're using Bitcoin's test network.

+## Having issues recovering a wallet?

+Please leave ZEUS running the first time you restore the seed.
+It has to go through the recovery process to restore your balance.
+It is not uncommon for this to take 15 min+.

+Alternatively, if you want a more manual approach, you may be able to spam the create on-chain address function to get all your addresses indexed in LND's DB and restore your balances.
+You will likely have to generate both Taproot and SegWit addresses for this approach to work.
+Since new addreses are generated every time you create an invoice, you may have to generate several hundred addresses of each type.

+Using the 'Rescan' functionality under the Embedded Node settings may also prove to be helpful, after your addresess have been generated and indexed.

-## Having issues?
+## Have bigger issues?

-Having more substantive issues?
 It is worth reading Lightning Labs' documentation on <a href="https://docs.lightning.engineering/lightning-network-tools/lnd/disaster-recovery">recovering funds from LND</a> in case of a catastrophic failure.

 In complicated scenarios, <a href="https://github.com/lightninglabs/chantools">chantools</a> can prove to be a valuable tool.